Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 September 2024 04.22.41 UTC
+- WIB: Selasa, 24 September 2024 05.25.35 UTC
-- WITA: Selasa, 24 September 2024 05.22.41 UTC
+- WITA: Selasa, 24 September 2024 06.25.35 UTC
-- WIT: Selasa, 24 September 2024 06.22.41 UTC
+- WIT: Selasa, 24 September 2024 07.25.35 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational